Position: Bilingual College Access Program Coordinator

 - Attends and provides support as needed to organizational events and fundraisers

 Job responsibilities include but are not limited to those listed above.
-As with every other job at Conexión Américas, every person in the organization will assist in any way necessary to respond to new demands and to assure a cooperative environment.
+As with every other job at Conexión Américas, every person in the organization will assist in any way necessary to respond to new demands and to assure a collaborative environment.

 Qualifications (Education and Experience):